College Factual by our College Data Analytics Team

 Bachelor's Degree Highest Degree Type

-Brigham Young University - Idaho is a good decision for students pursuing a degree in engineering technologies.
-Located in the distant town of Rexburg, BYU - I is a private not-for-profit university with a fairly large student population.
+Brigham Young University - Idaho is a great choice for students pursuing a degree in engineering technologies.
+Located in the town of Rexburg, BYU - I is a private not-for-profit university with a very large student population.

-Degree recipients from the engineering technologies major at Brigham Young University - Idaho earn $15,623 above the average graduate in this field shortly after graduation.
+Degree recipients from the engineering technologies program at Brigham Young University - Idaho earn $15,623 more than the average college graduate with the same degree shortly after graduation.

 More information about a degree in engineering technologies from Brigham Young University - Idaho